okayysatyam/N8N-AI-Agents/README.md

 ## Acknowledgments

--   [n8n.io](https://n8n.io/) for creating such a versatile workflow automation tool.
+- [n8n.io](https://n8n.io) for creating a versatile workflow automation platform

-This repository is a testament to the power of the n8n community and the rapid evolution of practical AI.
-The patterns demonstrated here are inspired by the real-world business challenges solved and shared by automation engineers and developers every day.
+- The n8n community for continuous inspiration and best practices
+- All contributors who helped build and refine these workflows